souravkalra88/File-Encryptor-Deccryptor/README.md

 You can add more layers oof encryption by encrypting file n times by using unique key every time. it will be Decrypted  by decrypting it n time by entering keys respectively in reverse order.

 # Any other combination or entering wrong key will lead to fail in decryption
+# Can be used to encrpt any file format like jpg,png,txt etc.